Coupled reaction-diffusion equations on adjacent domains: Introduction

 for some $S>0$, and, in some cases,

-or we will take $f(s)=-\r s$ with $\r>0$, which amounts to put a mortality term in the complement of $\O$.
+\item or we will take $f(s)=-\r s$ with $\r>0$, which amounts to put a decay (mortality) term in the complement of $\O$. \end{itemize}

-To sum up, system \eqref{1eq:1.1} describes the spatial and temporal evolution of two densities in an environment which presents diffusion and reaction heterogeneities in two adjacent domains, with transmission (exchange) conditions at the interface of the two domains.
-Our main goal is to analyze the effect of such heterogeneities on the asymptotic behavior of the solutions of \eqref{1eq:1.1} starting from a compactly supported initial datum $(u_0,v_0)$.
+To sum up, system \eqref{1eq:1.1} describes the spatial and temporal evolution of a population or a density subject to two separate reaction-diffusion equations in two adjacent parts of the environment with transmission (exchange) conditions at the interface of the two domains.
+Our main goal is to analyze the effect of such an heterogeneity on the asymptotic behavior of the solutions of \eqref{1eq:1.1} when the initial datum is compactly supported.

 The motivation for studying such a system arises from the observation that some biological species or diseases diffuse or reproduce along specific directions faster than in the rest of the habitat.
 For example, the pine processionary caterpillar is believed to move faster on paths inside European forests (see \cite{R}), wolves in Western Canada preferentially use seismic lines (see \cite{McK}), and the early spread of HIV in the Democratic Republic of Congo was enhanced by transport networks like railways and rivers (see \cite{Faria}).